 After the Kickstarter another major publisher stepped forward with an attractive five-figure offer for Hollow World.
 The problem is they wanted the standard rights: print, ebook, and audio.
 Having the wide distribution of print is attractive, but we have seen a lack of innovation from publishers with regard to ebooks.
 Most still insist on DRM encoding, have no provision for bundling with print editions, and aren't willing to experiment with Netflix style models for book buying (such as Oyster).
 We turned it down.
 But Robin had a wild idea that we could get a print-only deal...and she was right.
 Award winning Tachyon Publications came in with a much smaller advance offer, which was fine with us.
 After all they were only getting one of the rights (and not even the piece of the pie that we expected to be the biggest income producer).
 Similarly, we sold the audio rights to Recorded Books, and to date we have also received German and Portuguese translation deals.
 Hollow World will officially launch April 2014.

 So what's next?
 I'm currently writing a new series, tentatively called The First Empire.
 It's set in the distant past of the world in my Riyria Revelations and explores the difference between myth and reality as "the real" story of the events surrounding how Novron saved mankind and founded the Nyphron Church.
-The first two books are written (though I change them often as later books are written) and in total there will either be two or three.
+The first four books are written and hope to have the fifth (and final) installment completed by May 2015.
+A number of publishers were vying for this title, and I'm thrilled with who we are signing with.
+As the ink isn't yet dry on that contract, I don't want to say too much more on that for right now.
 More on that soon.
-As always, I have a queue of eight or nine books waiting behind this series.
-But we'll take them one at a time, and realize that a story my "jump the queue" just like Hollow World did.

 Thanks for visiting my blog and I hope you’ll become a follower as that’s how I know whether people are interested in what I have to say.